XanaduAI/quantum-transfer-learning/quantum_processors/README.md

 Testing the model with the Rigetti backend requires having a Rigetti QCS account with access to a remote quantum virtual machine (QVM).
 In the QVM, the Python library PennyLane should be installed together with the associated PyTorch and Rigetti plugins.

-Testing the model with the IBM backend requires having an IBM Q Experience account with access to a remote quantum virtual machine (QVM).
-In the QVM, the Python library PennyLane should be installed together with the associated PyTorch and Rigetti plugins.
+Testing the model with the IBM backend requires having an IBM Q Experience account and a local installation of the Qiskit SDK.
+The Python library PennyLane should be  installed together with the associated PyTorch and IBM plugins.